valenca13/CVAE_StreetDesign/README.md

 We extracted street images from the Mapillary database.
 Then performed a manual filtering process, removing images of low quality.
 The database after filtered can be found [here](Database/Images/).
-To avoid overfitting, we performed image augmentation.
+To avoid overfitting, we performed image augmentation to the filtered images.

 -   **Object detection/ segmentation**:

-We perform object detection in this example, to use the vehicles as features in the generative deep model.
+In this example, we perform object detection to detect vehicles in the images, and use them as features in the generative deep model.
 We suggest that future studies use image segmentation.

 -   **Generative deep modelling**: